The Overview Rivals Become Partners What happens when two companies competing against each other end…

 This global P&C insurance leader always believed in continuous innovation, but due to the speed of business change, they found their development calendar extending years into the future.
 Their original process of development was unsustainable.
 With the help of Cprime consultants and trainers, the organization was able to meet their aggressive transformation goals.

 Considering SAFe and Finding Cprime

 This organization is a large, publicly-traded Property & Casualty (P&C) and commercial insurance company with operations in the U.S. and more than 50 countries and territories.
 Of course, being at the top, especially in a highly competitive industry, doesn’t come easy.
 At that size and scale, aligning people internally to effectively address external issues and changing market forces is a constant need.
 One of the most common challenges Cprime keeps coming across when working with large and successful companies is the difficulty they have moving fast enough to successfully pivot with the speed of change that defines modern business (and life).
-In the following case study, we will review the historic situation at this organization and what led to their initial exploration of Agile in mid-2017.
+In the following case study, we will review the historic situation at this organization and what led to their initial exploration of Agile.
 We’ll cover why they reached out to Cprime for help and how we worked with them.
 Finally, we’ll review the phenomenal progress they’ve made and lessons learned along the way.

 Over the Waterfall

 This organization is a global P&C insurance leader because they have consistently combined a passion for service, deep experience, and exceptional financial strength with their desire to deliver the best possible insurance solutions for individuals, families, and businesses of all sizes.
 They make it a practice of encouraging their world-class risk experts to share their knowledge, insights, and experience for the benefit of their clients and the industry at large.
 The company’s core values and mission revolve around protecting the present and building a better future.